Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 The micro ATX model has a similar RAM capacity though some models have fewer RAM slots.

 Some variants of the motherboard can support up to four RAM slots.
 A RAM card of 32GB per slot will give you enough RAM to run even the most demanding game.

 Most games require a RAM of 16 GB in order to play without glitches.
-Both computer motherboards are suitable for high quality games.
+Both ATX and Micro ATX motherboards are suitable for high quality games.

 Read also: How Much RAM Do I Need for Gaming

-- In comparison, the MicroATX board has only four.
+- In comparison, the MicroATX board has only 4 PCIe slots.

-- Using the ATX model gives you plenty of slots to attach your graphic cards; video cards soundcards and other add ons.
+- Using the ATX model gives you plenty of slots to attach your graphics cards; video cards soundcards and other add ons.
 Some slots can handle additional storage from SDDs and hand disks.

 - Gamers would love the chance of having multiple slots for improving their gaming experience.